FAQs

 The vast majority of conventional loans are packaged and sold on a secondary market.
 Therefore, they have to conform to certain rigid guidelines, particularly those created by Fannie Mae and Freddie Mac (Federal Government institutions).
 Physician home loans are part of a special class of loans called Portfolio Loans.
 A portfolio loan is one that a lender keeps within its own institution and own investment portfolio.
 Lenders are therefore able to use more flexible guidelines in qualifying borrowers (such as physicians) for these loans.
 Because of our low default rates, banks have designed these loans to remove some of the common obstacles that incoming and existing residents, fellows and new doctors face when trying to qualify for conventional loan products.

 Yes, they are, however, not every bank / lender is able to loan in every state.
-Use our Find a Loan form to find out who will lend in your state.
+Use our Find a Lender form to find out who will lend in your state.

 When someone is attempting to purchase a home with a down payment of less than 20%, the lender typically requires the purchasing of Private Mortgage Insurance, or PMI.
 Its purpose is to protect the lender in the case that you end up in default or foreclosure.
 The fee is typically around 0.3% to 1.5% of the original loan amount per year.